 The per vehicle penalty for the PSIP violations involved in this case is a maximum of \$500 per vehicle, per violation, per year.
-The penalty obtained for the PSIP violations involved in this case is \$4,125 for 11 violations involving 8 vehicles, or \$375 per vehicle, per violation.
+The penalty obtained for the PSIP violations involved in this case is \$15,000 for 40 violations involving 20 vehicles, or \$375 per vehicle, per violation.

-The penalty was discounted based on the fact that this was a first time violation and the violator made diligent efforts to comply and to cooperate with the investigation.
+The penalty was discounted due to financial hardship and based on the fact that this was a first time violation.
+In addition, the violator made diligent efforts to comply and to cooperate with the investigation.